benders5e/benders5e/pro-bending.md

 ### Actions
 - **Attack:**
     - On a hit, the target takes damage and is knocked back a number of feet equal to the damage.
     - Additionally, when you are reduced to 2/3 of your total HP you are moved back one zone, and again when you are reduced to 1/3.
-This movement is on top of the movement from damage.
+This movement does _not_ stack with movement from damage.
+(For example, when a player with 60 HP takes 40 damage, the player is knocked back two zones only instead of two zones + 40 feet = 3 zones.)
     - When everyone on one team is knocked out of a zone, each player on the other team advances one zone.
-    - If a player is knocked to 0 HP, they are knocked back 3 zones (knocking them off the map unless ground was taken).
+    - If a player is knocked to 0 HP, they are knocked back 3 zones.
+If they remain remain in the ring, they are considered out of the fight until they are healed.
     - Regaining an area does not restore the corresponding HP.
     - [Here's a tool](./tools/pro-bending) to keep track of when players get knocked back.
 - **Move:**